This topic describes how to configure user data by using the console.

 - You can configure user data only for VPC-type instances.

-- If an instance is of a phased-out instance type, the instance must be I/O optimized.
-This limit does not apply to instance types that are not phased-out.
-For more information, see Phased-out instance types and Instance families.
+- If an instance is of a retired instance type, the instance must be I/O optimized.
+This limit does not apply to instance types that are not retired.
+For more information, see Retired instance types and Instance families.

 - The size of user data cannot exceed 16 KB before it is encoded in Base64.